NguyenBaPhucITITIU20278/datascience/README.md

 - Select reasonable and accurate data.
 - Learn how to get used to new programming language like D3.js .
 - Encountered many errors during the coding process.
+- Data processing is difficult, especially with big data.

+# How to open the project
+- After cloning and pulling the code to your IDE, you can open the Case.html file to start the dashboard

 # Acknowledgments
 - Here are a few websites we consulted to complete our project: